 “Sometimes I wonder what I’m gonna do.
 But there ain’t no cure for the Summertime Blues….”

 Ah, summer of 2020.
 I can hardly wait for the songs, movies, and books of this period in history.

-Today, we represent 50 victim families in the two crashes of Boeing 737 Max 8 aircraft in Indonesia and Ethiopia.
+Much of my time has been spent representing 50 victim families in the two crashes of Boeing 737 Max 8 aircraft in Indonesia and Ethiopia.
 We’ve settled some of our cases.
 We are still working on others.
 Whether by settlement or trial, our goal is justice for the victims, accountability for Boeing, and safer skies for everyone.
 You can read more at my lawyer website or a Tacoma Weekly front page story.

-For much of 2019 and early 2020 I was in Jakarta and on Bangka Island getting to know our clients and the culture.
+For half of 2019 and early 2020 I was in Jakarta and on Bangka Island getting to know our clients and the culture.
 Also, truth be told, I took a few days off to visit Bali.
 For pictures see my Instagram.

 This blog began more than ten years ago as a vehicle for spreading the word about books, movies, and music.
 I’m short on recommendations this month, but Sloane has a couple.

 At 14 Maria Sharapova became a professional tennis player.
 At 17 she won Wimbledon.
 And at 18 she was the number one female tennis player in the world.

 Her biography is titled, Unstoppable, My Life So Far.
 I’ve been reading it with Sloane.
 Five stars, Sloane says.
 Recommended for all ages.